na-na-hi/renget/archive/4i5gm.md

 Hoge had hurried away from the lockers, unable to face Inigo or any of her classmates after her loss.
 She knew she had little chance of beating Inigo, but some small, foolish part of her had hoped for a miracle.
 Now she just felt sick and ridiculous.

 Blindly, she made her way up to one of the vacant VIP balconies with wide glass windows that overlooked the arena below.
 She needed to be alone.
-Somehow the loud crowd under her drowned out the words in her head.
+The loud crowd under her drowned out the words in her head.
 As she sank into a plush chair, the full weight of her failure crashed down on her.
 Hot, angry tears spilled down her cheeks.
 She was letting everyone down - her friends, her teachers, herself.
 Most of all, she hated that a small, resentful part of her had wanted Inigo to lose.
 What was wrong with her?

 A soft knock interrupted her miserable thoughts.
 She didn't want him to see her like this.
 She half-shouted her words so he could hear her through her quirk.
 "Please, just go," she choked out.
 "I don't want to talk."